wiklundm/arcticsleddogclub/README.md

 # Deployment

 To make my project viewable to others.
-The project was developed in Codeanywhere, commited to Git and pushed and stored to GitHub pages.
+The project was developed in Codeanywhere, committed to Git and pushed and stored to GitHub pages.
 This allowed me to share the live website with others.

 ## Depolyment to GitHub pages

-- Log in to GitHub
+* Log in to GitHub
-- Go to the repositorys main page.
+* Go to the repository's main page.
-- In the top of the main page of the repository, locate the menu and click on the settings button.
+* At the top of the main page of the repository, locate the menu and click on the settings button.
-- On the left side of the page is a list.
-Under "code and automation" locate the Pages tab and click it.
+* On the left side of the page is a list.
+Under "code and automation", locate the Pages tab and click it.
-- Set the source to Deploy from branch.
+* Set the source to Deploy from branch.
-- Choose main branch and set the folder to root.
+* Choose main branch and set the folder to root.
 Click Save.
-- Refresh the page.
-Wait a few minutes for the page to be build.
-Refresh if nescessary.
+* Refresh the page.
+Wait a few minutes for the page to be built.
+Refresh if necessary.
-- On the right side under Environments 1 click github pages.
+* On the right side under Environments 1 click github pages.
-- Click on view deployment to open the url. <https://wiklundm.github.io/arcticsleddogclub/>
+* Click on view deployment to open the url. <https://wiklundm.github.io/arcticsleddogclub/>

 ## Clone the repository

-By cloning a GitHub repository you can create a local copy of your remote repository on your computer.
+By cloning a GitHub repository, you can create a local copy of your remote repository on your computer.
 By doing so you can make changes or view the repository without affecting the original repository.

-- Log in to GitHub
+* Log in to GitHub
-- Go to the repository you want to clone.
+* Go to the repository you want to clone.
-- Above the list of files click the button called Code
+* Above the list of files click the button called Code
-- Click on the tab called Local
+* Click on the tab called Local
-- Chose if you want to use HTTPS or SSH key.
+* Chose if you want to use HTTPS or SSH key.
-- Copy the URL link
+* Copy the URL link
-- Open a new terminal on your IDE
+* Open a new terminal on your IDE
-- Change the location of the working directory to where you want the cloned directory to be.
+* Change the location of the working directory to where you want the cloned directory to be.
-- Type git clone and paste the URL you just copied.
+* Type git clone and paste the URL you just copied.
-- Press Enter and a local clone will be created.
+* Press Enter and a local clone will be created.

 ## Forking the repository

 Forking makes a copy of the repository on your GitHub account.
-When the repository is forked the original repository will not be affected by changes made on the forked copy.
+When the repository is forked, the original repository will not be affected by changes made to the forked copy.
 Follow these steps:

 1. Log in to GitHub
 2. Go to the repository you want to fork.
-3. At the right corner above the About settings is a button calld Fork.
+3. In the right corner above the About settings is a button calld Fork.
 4. Click the Fork button and a forked copy of the repository is made in your GitHub account.
 5. Changes made to the forked repository can be merged with the original reopository via a pull request.

 # Testing

-W3C Css and HTML validatorservice was used throughout the project to check whether there were any errors in my code.
+W3C Css and HTML validator service was used throughout the project to check whether there were any errors in my code.
 ![Image of css validation](assets/docs/validering-css.jpg)
 ![Image of index.html page validation](assets/docs/index-html-validator.jpg)
 ![Image of courses page validation](assets/docs/courses-validator.jpg)